We’ve all been there, asking the same question over and over. Can just one other word make so much difference?

 Capable of running virtual machines, private clouds are a solid choice to maximize hardware usage.

-Still, private cloud users will need more public cloud features, and will often-end-up mixing both the public cloud and private cloud to develop a hybrid cloud, that can have the needed features to meet all their needs.
+Still, private cloud users will need more public cloud features and will often mix both the public cloud and private cloud to develop a hybrid cloud that can have the necessary elements to meet all their needs.

 Virtual private cloud (VPC)

 A virtual private cloud is a private cloud within a public cloud, reinforced with security/isolation aspects using public cloud resources.